 “I feel a lot better now just because I’m not injured,” explained Kittredge.
 “When you’re injured, you feel like giving up a little bit because you can’t do what you’re used to doing and your body’s not really where it should be.
 It’s like all that hard work’s not paying off.
 But this year, I was able to really put in a lot of work, and that work was able to pay off, so that’s a lot better feeling.”

 Though Kittredge remains capable of simply out-running his opponent, his game has unquestionably evolved.
-In San Francisco’s narrow 30-29 triumph over Toronto in Sunday’s AUDL Championship game, Kittredge’s decision-making stood out.
+In San Francisco’s narrow 30-29 triumph over the Toronto Rush in Sunday’s AUDL Championship game, Kittredge’s decision-making stood out.
 With one more mistake perhaps being the difference, the veteran valuably kept possessions alive with smart spacing and effective throwing.
 After a decade of making jawdropping highlights, he now focuses even more on always making the right reset.
 Facing aggressive defensive pressure throughout the weekend, he did not have a turnover in the semis or the finals.